janEntikan/panda3d-docs/introduction/tutorial/loading-the-grassy-scenery.rst

    You can get the NodePath of `render` by calling :cpp:func:`window->get_render() <WindowFramework::get_render>`.

-To install the grassy scenery model into the Scene Graph, we use the method :meth:`~.NodePath.reparent_to()`.
-This sets the parent of the model, thereby giving it a place in the Scene Graph.
+To copy the grassy scenery model into the Scene Graph, we use the method :meth:`~.NodePath.copy_to()`.
+This also sets the parent of the model, thereby giving it a place in the Scene Graph.
 Doing so makes the model visible in the scene.
+We can also change its parent to another NodePaths using :meth:`~.NodePath.reparent_to()`

 Finally, we adjust the position and scale of the model.
 In this particular case, the environment model is a little too large and somewhat offset for our